Camille Dieterle OTD, OTR/L

 Dieterle, C. (2016).
 Coaching and Lifestyle Redesign: Coaching as an integral part of preventing and managing chronic conditions.
-In W. Pentland, J. Isaacs-Young, J. Gash, & A. Heinz (Eds.), Enabling positive change: Coaching conversations in occupational therapy.
+In W. Pentland, J. Isaacs-Young, J. Gash, & A. Heinz (Eds.), Enabling positive change: Coaching conversations in occupational therapy (pp. 93-100).
 Ottawa, ON: Canadian Association of Occupational Therapists Publishing.
-Link to full text
+Full text

 Dieterle, C. M. (2014).
 Lifestyle redesign programs.
 In M. E. Scaffa & S. M. Reitz (Eds.), Occupational therapy in community-based practice settings (2nd ed., pp. 377-389).
 Philadelphia, PA: F. A. Davis.
 Full text

 Koritzky, G., Dieterle, C., Rice, C., Jordan, K., & Bechara, A. (2014).
 Decision-making, sensitivity to reward and attrition in weight management.
 Obesity, 22(8), 1904-1909. https://doi.org/10.1002/oby.20770 Show abstract

 Objective.
 Attrition is a common problem in weight management.
 Understanding the risk factors for attrition should enhance professionals' ability to increase completion rates and improve health outcomes for more individuals.
 A model that draws upon neuropsychological knowledge on reward-sensitivity in obesity and overeating to predict attrition is proposed.

 Methods.
 A total of 52 participants in a weight-management program completed a complex decision-making task.
 Decision-making characteristics-including sensitivity to reward-were further estimated using a quantitative model.
 Impulsivity and risk-taking measures were also administered.